RobotMa/path_planning/README.md

 # path_planning
-A 2D PRM implemented in Matlab
+A 2D PRM implemented in Matlab with interfaces for different kinds of collision checking.

 ## Installation
-TO DO

-## How to Use
-TO DO
+Some of the code are not included and are necessary to run the planner.
+Please contact me if you want to get the access to the rest of the code.

 ## Future Work
-Extension to the 3D case
+To be extended to the 3D case.